ssunday/TicTacToeClojure/README.md

 * Board can either be 3x3 or 4x4
 * Board output is colored.
 * Localized to both English and German.
 * Scores persist to a local file.
-Either JSON or EDN.
-Default is JSON.
+Either JSON, EDN, or Postgres local database.
+Connection configuration assumes //localhost:5432/user-name format.
+See the scoring_postgres file for the schema and to change it.

 ## Usage